IBM-Cloud/terraform-provider-ibm/website/docs/r/cis.html.markdown

 If `resource_group_id` is not specified, the CIS instance is created in the default resource group.
 The API_KEY must have been assigned permissions for this group.

+**Note - Migrating from one plan to another is considered a modification of an existing resource, and not a destruction or creation of a resource.**

 ## Example usage

 ```terraform